Hi-Media/reST-test/doc/Chap3-RESTAPIResources-requestNewOrder.rst

   state                 AN                              The USA state or the Canada state of the customer making the purchase.
 Send this information only if the address country of the customer is US (USA) or CA (Canada). zipcode               AN                              The zip or postal code of the customer. country               A            2        M         The country code of the customer.

                                                         This two-letter country code complies with ISO 3166-1 (alpha 2).
   ====================  ===========  =======  ========  =====================================================================================================================================================================

-The following table lists the Parameters specific to shipping information
+The following table lists the Parameters specific to shipping information:

 .. table:: Table: Parameters specific to shipping information
   :class: table-with-wrap